thomas10-10/foo-kubernetes-in-docker/README.md

 # foo-kubernetes-in-docker
 An easy and customisable way to create cluster kubernetes in docker containers just with the cli docker and systemd+docker images

+## Requirements

+just docker ! tested on docker desktop for mac (docker with 4 cpu and 8gb ram run 3 master and 3 worker)

 ## GET-started

 Run an example like singleMaster-docker-calico.sh